BackWeLoveTest.net

 Longer-term directions

-This test describes personality patterns for educational purposes.
-It is not a clinical diagnosis.
-If your need to please others is causing you severe anxiety, depression, or abusive relationships, please consider speaking with a licensed mental health professional.
+This test describes personality patterns for educational and lifestyle reflection purposes.
+It is not a final verdict.
+If your need to please others is causing you persistent tension, low energy, or draining relationship loops, consider slowing down and talking with trusted people in your life.